 Offer your assistance

 Whatever the case, ensure you will be available before offering your help.
-This is because, your employer might need the help and request you to assist them.
+This is because your employer might need your help and request that you assist them.

 “I will be glad to offer you any form of assistance with the transition process.
 I am available for a reasonable period, and I am here if you need my help.”